sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 Now repeat the process, adding new Connections for `Staging` and `Prod`.
 Be sure to use the correct `User` and `Role` for each accordingly.

 You should now have three working connections.
-The only different is the table data for each.
+The only difference is the table data for each.

 <img src="assets/vt7.png" width="400"/>